SDCA-tool/sdca-website-deploy/README.md

 ## Installation script - install.sh bash script

+The cloud-init installer launches the install script.
+(However, the install script can be run manually also if desired.)

 The `install.sh` script is a bash script that does most of the installation.
 At present this is written in bash, but future work could migrate this to Ansible/Chef/etc.

 It is written to be idempotent, i.e. can be re-run safely.